 Missed doseIf a dose is missed, the patient should take Eliquis immediately and then continue with twice daily intake as before.

 SwitchingSwitching treatment from parenteral anticoagulants to Eliquis (and vice versa) can be done at the next scheduled dose (see section 4.5).
-These agents should not be administered simultaneously.
+These medicinal products should not be administered simultaneously.

-Switching from vitamin K antagonist (VKA) therapy to EliquisWhen converting patients from vitamin K antagonist (VKA) therapy to Eliquis, discontinue warfarin or other VKA therapy and start Eliquis when the international normalised ratio (INR) is < 2.0.
+Switching from vitamin K antagonist (VKA) therapy to EliquisWhen converting patients from vitamin K antagonist (VKA) therapy to Eliquis, warfarin or other VKA therapy should be discontinued and Eliquis started when the international normalised ratio (INR) is < 2.

-Switching from Eliquis to VKA therapyWhen converting patients from Eliquis to VKA therapy, continue administration of Eliquis for at least 2 days after beginning VKA therapy.
+Switching from Eliquis to VKA therapyWhen converting patients from Eliquis to VKA therapy, administration of Eliquis should be continued for at least 2 days after beginning VKA therapy.
 After 2 days of coadministration of Eliquis with VKA therapy, an INR should be obtained prior to the next scheduled dose of Eliquis.
-Continue coadministration of Eliquis and VKA therapy until the INR is ≥ 2.0.
+Coadministration of Eliquis and VKA therapy should be continued until the INR is ≥ 2.

 Body weightVTEt - No dose adjustment required (see sections 4.4 and 5.2).NVAF - No dose adjustment required, unless criteria for dose reduction are met (see Dose reduction at the beginning of section 4.2).